 STEP 2: SIGN UP FOR AND COMPLETE EDHI 200

 EDHI 200 is a one-credit hour academic course focused on residence hall leadership and is a required part of the selection process.
 Students can sign up for EDHI 200 when registering for other spring courses.
 Employment is contingent upon successfully completing the course with a B grade or higher.
-The course has a required booklet that is available for purchase at the Ball State Bookstore.
 Please check the course catalog to see the sections scheduled for the semester, as well as availability.

 STEP 5: ANTICIPATE A NOTIFICATION LETTER